The Major Scale

-This article starts us into our mini series on Music Theory in popular music.
+This article starts us with our mini-series on Music Theory in popular music.
 Today we will be taking a look at the Major scale and its function within music.
 Along with chords, scales are the most important musical component pertaining to song construction.
-The majority of popular songs stay in one key signature, and once you have established the underlying scale of the key you are in you will find it much easier to construct melodies and harmonies that compliment each other.
+The majority of popular songs stay in one key signature.
+Once you have established the underlying scale of the key you are in, you will find it much easier to construct melodies and harmonies that complement each other.

 According to the scale of C major, there is a whole step between C and D because you must step over the C# in order to get there, whereas it is only a half step between E and F because there is no note in between to step over.
 These relationships always stay constant in order to maintain the scale.
 Because of this, a major scale is the same in any key, whether you’re in the key of C or G#.

 Hopefully, this will help you to start crafting songs in a major key.
 In the near future, we will go over the finer points of minor scales, building chords around melodies developed by the underlying scale of the song and chord substitutions.